July 2017 Newsletter

 Malden Cohousing Group Meets with Future Neighbors

-Moving one step closer to bringing cohousing to Malden, the future residents of Bay State Commons recently held a successful open meeting with abutters and other Maldonians to discuss the group’s proposed condominium development outside Malden Square.
+Moving one step closer to bringing cohousing to Malden, the future residents of Bay State Commons recently held a successful open meeting with our future neighbors.
+Both abutters and other Maldonians discussed the group’s proposed condominium development outside Malden Square.

-Bay State Commons is a growing cohousing group currently comprised of sixteen households of local individuals, couples, and families planning to redevelop the American Legion property at 368 Pleasant Street, Malden.
+Bay State Commons is a growing cohousing group currently comprised of sixteen households of local individuals, couples, and families.
+It is planning to redevelop the American Legion property at 368 Pleasant Street, Malden.
 Diverse in backgrounds, ages, and interests, all members desire to live in a community based on shared values such as environmental sustainability, social bonds between neighbors, and mutual respect.

 Cohousing balances community and privacy, creating a traditional neighborhood designed and developed by residents working with innovative architects.
 There are currently 165 cohousing communities nationally, 12 in Massachusetts.
 Drawn by shared ideals, a cohousing group typically forms well before purchasing a site and developing housing on it.
 Bay State Commons is no different.
 Formed in 2013 and organized as an LLC in 2014, BSC currently holds an option to purchase the American Legion site, with plans to build 26 to 30 owner-occupied condominiums—plus shared common facilities for weekly group meals, childcare, and other activities—designed by Boston-based French 2D and Neshamkin French Architects.
 The group will be submitting its development proposal to the City of Malden for approval once the city’s current building moratorium expires, and hopes to move into the new complex in 2019.